kamailio/kamailio-wiki/tutorials/faq/main.md

 the access itself is not working due to wrong username or password, causing kamailio to fail starting.

-???
-Do I have to delete the AVPs added in the configuration file for a SIP message?
+### Do I have to delete the AVPs added in the configuration file for a SIP message?

-!!!
-No. The AVPs are automatically deleted when associated SIP transaction is destroyed.
+:page_with_curl: No. The AVPs are automatically deleted when associated SIP transaction is destroyed.

 If you want to do it on purpose, you can delete the AVP using assignment